tytydraco/yessleep/out/Mother_Long_Leg.md

 I froze, heart hammering into my chest.

-“Conner…” it whispered again, echoing ahead of me.
+“Conner…” it whispered again, echoing ahead of me now.

 I said nothing, not recognizing the voice and not daring to answer.